 OptomCAS is a centralized application service that allows you to file one application and send it to multiple optometry programs.

 You will submit a web-based application that includes biographical information, the colleges and universities you have attended, your academic course history, up to four letters of recommendation, work experience, extracurricular activities, honors, and a personal essay.

-After submitting the OptomCAS application, all candidates must complete the University Graduate School supplemental application*.
+After submitting the OptomCAS application, all candidates must also complete the University Graduate School supplemental application*.
 The University Graduate School supplemental application fee for the 2023–2024 application cycle currently is $70.